Piotr-Morawiecki/UK-catchment-properties/README.md

 P. W. Morawiecki, P. H. Trinh.
 "On the development and analysis of mathematical models of catchments.
 Part 1.
 Parameter estimation of catchment properties" (2022)

 <a id="2">[2]</a>
-Tóth, Brigitta, et al. "3D soil hydraulic database of Europe at 250 m resolution."
+T., Brigitta, et al. "3D soil hydraulic database of Europe at 250 m resolution."
 Hydrological Processes 31.14 (2017): 2662-2666.

 <a id="3">[3]</a>
 M. J. Fry, O. Swain.
 "Hydrological data management systems within a national river flow archive."
 British Hydrological Society (2010).